 All applications for development consent requiring environmental impact assessment (EIA) made countrywide and offshore and across all legislative codes.

-Development consents requiring EIA include certain applications (and appeals) for planning permission and other forms of consent under the Planning and Development Act 2000, applications for an integrated pollution prevention and control or waste licence from the Environmental Protection Agency, applications to the Minister for Housing, Planning and Local Government for a foreshore licence, a wastewater discharge authorisation applications to the Minister for Agriculture, Food and the Marine in respect of certain agriculture developments, aquaculture licences and appeals, and forestry developments, demolition of National Monuments, certain developments in relation to petroleum and gas exploration and exploitation, approvals of certain arterial drainage projects, and certain road and rail projects
+Development consents requiring EIA include certain applications (and appeals) for planning permission and other forms of consent under the Planning and Development Act 2000, applications for an integrated pollution prevention and control or waste licence from the Environmental Protection Agency, applications to the Minister for Housing, Planning and Local Government for a foreshore licence, wastewater discharge authorisation applications to the Minister for Agriculture, Food and the Marine in respect of certain agriculture developments, aquaculture licences and appeals, forestry developments, demolition of National Monuments, certain developments in relation to petroleum and gas exploration and exploitation, approvals of certain arterial drainage projects, and certain road and rail projects

 Which applications are listed on the portal?